 Response: Prioritization of projects would be a good work group activity.
 This is an identified known source that has recommended assessment and management standards.
 This is a data gap with respect to the status of older buildings in Spokane.

-Problem Statement: In recent years, EPA has learned that caulk containing potentially harmful PCB was used in many buildings, including schools, in the 1950s through the 1970s.
-Most schools and buildings built after 1979 do not contain PCBs in caulk.
+Problem Statement: In recent years, EPA has learned that caulk containing potentially harmful levels of PCBs was used in many buildings, including schools, in the 1950s through the 1970s.
+Most schools and buildings built after 1979 do not show significant levels of PCBs in caulk.
 On September 25, 2009, EPA announced new guidance for school administrators and building managers with important information about managing PCBs in caulk and tools to help minimize possible exposure.
-More information is needed regarding the presence of PCB in caulk in schools, public buildings, and buildings undergoing demolition.
+More information is needed regarding the presence of PCBs in caulk in schools, public buildings, and buildings undergoing demolition.
 Through EPA PCB Regional Coordinators, the Agency plans to assist communities in identifying potential problems and, if necessary, developing plans for PCB testing and removal.

 Partner Organizations: